 “Working in business development, I’m often on the road meeting prospective clients.
 When I’m travelling, day to day routines aren’t set in stone and no two days are the same.
 However, the new normal has meant I’ve spent a lot more time at home and having a sense of routine has been key for me.
 For example, keeping the same working hours every day.
 I try and avoid any negativity, including recycled stories on the news.
 Instead I go on my daily walk during broadcasts periods to boost my overall morale.” says Ken Taylor, Director of Business Development, US.

 “Marketing requires a great sense of creativity and I often find I do my best work when I’m feeling inspired.
 Working in a clean-cut environment with plenty of natural light, and bright colours instantly puts me in a positive mood and better head-space.
-Therefore, I’ve moved my desk to a position where the sun shines through the window, and I have added lots of colourful objects to my desk, including my green caterpillar coffee mug.” says Aftab Pathan, Content Marketing Manager, UK.
+Therefore, I’ve moved my desk to a position where the sun shines through the window, and I have added lots of colourful objects to my desk, including my green grasshopper coffee mug.” says Aftab Pathan, Content Marketing Manager, UK.

 “Communication amongst employees should carry on as normal, or perhaps even going the extra mile to check-in with one another digitally.
 For example, we have started a daily coffee video chat that gives us 15 minutes to have non-work-related conversations to break up our day.
 It’s a great way to feel connected globally, even though we are all working from home.” says Yoshi Murakami, Representative Director, Japan.